wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 ## Running the Example

-You can run the `CustomerServiceApplication` class from your IDE (e.g. Spring Tool Suite or IntelliJ IDEA) or from the command-line with the `mvn clean package` followed by the command.
+You can build the `CustomerServiceApplication` class from your IDE (e.g. IntelliJ IDEA, Spring Tool Suite, VScode ) or from the command-line with the `mvn clean package`.

-There is nothing special you must do to run the `CustomerServiceApplication` class from inside your IDE.
-Simply create a run profile configuration and run it.

-There is also nothing special about running the `CustomerServiceApplication` class from the command-line using `mvn`.
+Then run the `CustomerServiceApplication` class from the command-line using the command
-Simply execute it with `spring-boot:bootRun`:

-`$ mvn spring-boot:run
+`$ mvn spring-boot:run`

-If you wish to adjust the log levels for either Apache Geode or Spring Boot while running the example, then you can set the log level for the individual Loggers (i.e. `org.apache` or `org.springframework`) in `src/main/resources/logback.xml`:

-**spring-geode-samples/boot/configuration/src/main/resources/logback.xml.**

-    include::/Users/wlund/Dropbox/git-workspace/wxlund/spring-geode-workshop/configuration/src/main/resources/logback.xml

 ## Auto-configuration for Apache Geode, Take One

-"*With great power comes great responsibility.*" - Uncle Ben

-While it is not apparent (yet), there is a lot of hidden, intrinsic power provided by Spring Boot Data Geode (SBDG) in this example.
+While it is not apparent, there is a lot of hidden, intrinsic power provided by Spring Boot Data Geode (SBDG) in this example.

 ### Cache instance

 First, in order to put anything into Apache Geode you need a cache instance.
 A cache instance is also required to create `Regions` which ultimately store the application’s data (state).
-Again, a `Region` is just a Key/Value data structure, like `java.util.Map`, mapping a Key to a Value, or an Object.
-A `Region` is actually much more than a simple `Map` since it is distributed.
-However, since `Region` implements `java.util.Map`, it can be treated as such.
+Again, a `Region` is a Key/Value data structure, similar to a `java.util.Map`, mapping a Key to a Value or an Object.

-A complete discussion of `Region` and it concepts are beyond the scope of this document.
-You may learn more by reading Apache Geode’s User guide on [*Developing with Apache Geode*](https://geode.apache.org/docs/guide/14/developing/book_intro.html)

 SBDG is opinionated and assumes most Apache Geode applications will be client applications in Apache Geode’s [*Topologies and Communication*](https://geode.apache.org/docs/guide/14/topologies_and_comm/book_intro.html)